An official website of the United States government

 An inspection is any effort to evaluate or assess an organization or function against a standard.
 An inspection is performed by any means or method and under any authority.
 An inspection is performed by authorities outside the inspected unit and by personnel within it.
 All inspections are subject to review by the NAVINSGEN.
 Per SECNAVINST 5040.3 (series) Navy Echelon 1 activities and Echelon 2 commanders shall develop and implement an inspection program under the DONIP.

-The Chief of Naval Personnel Inspector General serves as the principle advisor to the Deputy Chief of Naval Operations (N1) / Chief of Naval Personnel for inspection matters and is responsible for:
+The Inspector General serves as the principal advisor to the Deputy Chief of Naval Operations (N1) / Chief of Naval Personnel for inspection matters and is responsible for:

-- Serving as the proponent for the N1 inspection policy,
+a.
+Serving as the proponent for the inspection policy,

-- Co-Chairing the Inspection Working Group to oversee, manage, and coordinate the Integration of all Echelon 1, 2, and 3 OIPs,
+d.
+Co-Chairing the Inspection Working Group to oversee, manage, and coordinate the Integration of all Echelon 1, 2, and 3

-- Forwarding IG inspection reports, approved by N1, that have Navy wide application, value, and interest to NAVINSGEN,
+i.
+Forwarding IG inspection reports, approved by Directing Authorities, that have Navy wide application, value, and interest to The Naval Inspector General,

 References: